appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/submit-form-data.md

 Follow these steps to set up a JSON Form and configure the query:

-1. To populate the JSON Form with data, you need to provide the data in a structured JSON format or bind a query response to the [**Source Data**](/reference/widgets/json-form#source-data-json) property.
-In addition, you can add or customize field types using the [**Field Configuration**](/reference/widgets/json-form#field-configuration-list) property.
+1. To display form data in the JSON form, provide data in structured JSON format or bind the query response in the [**Source Data**](/reference/widgets/json-form#source-data-json) property.

 2. Create a query to either insert new data or update existing data using the [formData](/reference/widgets/json-form#formdata-object) reference property.